NameMC/BASIC-SNIPING-GUIDE/README.md

 The Mojang API has the exact time a person changes their name.
 NameMC then detects this change and automatically assumes the username will be available 37 days after the original name change.
 30 days to account for the user's name change cooldown, then an additional 7 days for the owner to decide whether they want to reclaim the name or to discard it.

-Most snipers locate the drop time for a name via NameMC's API.
-In some cases though, people in the community have their own APIs for the drop time which some snipers utilize.
+Most snipers locate the drop time for a name via scraping NameMC through droptime APIs.

 # **II.
 Introduction**

-A sniper, or sniping program, sends "name change" requests as soon as the name is available.
+A sniper, or sniping program, sends [name change](https://mojang-api-docs.netlify.app/needs-auth/change-name.html) requests as soon as the name is available.
-These name change requests match the ones you send when you change your name on [minecraft.net](https://www.minecraft.net/en-us).
-The only difference is the bot does it much more precisely than a human can, sends 2 requests instead of one, and sends feedback (timestamps) when exactly the requests were received by Mojang's servers.
+These name change are the same as when you change your name on [minecraft.net](https://www.minecraft.net/en-us).
+The only difference is the bot does it much more precisely than a human can, sends 2 requests instead of one, and sends feedback (timestamps) of when the requests were sent and then received by Mojang's servers.

 # **III.
-Benefits**
+Benifits of a sniping program**

  Here are the advantages you gain from using an automated sniping program:

-- Timestamps of when the requests were received by Mojang's servers.
+- Timestamps of when the requests were sent and then received by Mojang's servers.
 - Ability to send more requests in a shorter time span than other methods
 - Allows you to use more than 1 account per snipe
 - The sniper will continue to snipe even if you aren't around, or even awake.
 All that's necessary is keeping your device online.